Real franchise failure rate data for 2026. SBA loan default rates, failure by industry, and how to assess risk from FDD data before investing.

 | Coffee/beverage concepts | 10-20% | Growing | $200K-$600K |

 The difference between a 5% and a 40% default rate is enormous.
 Choosing the right brand within an industry matters far more than choosing the right industry.
+If you are weighing which concepts actually clear a living wage for their operators, start with our roundup of the most profitable franchises to own.

 The BLS reports that approximately 20% of all new businesses fail within the first year, and about 50% fail within five years.
 For franchises specifically, the first-year failure rate is lower, roughly 10-15%, but the five-year failure rate narrows the gap noticeably.

 Why the gap narrows over time: Franchise fees, royalties, and operational restrictions create ongoing financial pressure that independent businesses do not face.
 A franchise that survives year one is not necessarily on solid ground if the unit economics are marginal after royalties and fees.
+Ramp-up matters too: a unit that takes years to break even burns through reserves long before it ever fails outright.
+Our breakdown of how long it typically takes a franchise to turn profitable shows why the second and third years often decide the outcome.

 Based on a combination of SBA data, FDD analysis, and industry research, here is how franchise failure rates break down by sector: